wenwei-lin/GlobalAzure2022/demo-script.md

 ![](img/clone.png)

-## Step 3: Edit the project with Visual Studio Code
+## Step 3: Create an Azure Static Web Apps Service for your resume

+Congrats!
+You've created your resume page! ***It's time to show it to world!***

 Change your current directory to the repo, and use `.code` command to open Visual Studio Code.